-There is no doubt that there is a strong social stigma surrounding mental ill health.
+There is no doubt that there is a strong social stigma surrounding mental ill health that can stay with a person throughout their life.
 Importantly, in terms of an impact on an individual, disclosing a previous period of detention, although stigmatising, does not necessarily mean that a positive outcome (say a job offer or placement) is not achieved.
 Conversely, there may additional impacts, such as increased insurance premiums e.g. for life or health insurance.
 In sum, each situation and circumstance is different and has to be considered on a case by case basis.